du00d/HPC-Cluster/README.md

 We also included the HPL benchmark result of our small cluster - 65 TFLOPS

-To test if MPI are set up correctly, here's a test script I wrote https://github.com/du00d/parallel-cluster
+To test if MPI are set up correctly, here's a test program I wrote https://github.com/du00d/parallel-cluster